ntropy-network/prompt-concierge/README.md

 ## Setup

-1.  **Clone or Download:** Get the `prompt_concierge.py` script.
+1.  **Clone the repo**
-2.  **Install Dependencies:**
+2.  **Install dependencies:**
     You'll need Python 3 and the OpenAI Python SDK:
     ```bash
     pip install openai
     ```

 ## Usage

-The script includes an example that demonstrates its usage for a sentiment classification task.
+The repo includes an example sentiment classification task.
 To run the example, set your `OPENAI_API_KEY` as an environment variable.
 You can do this by creating a `.env` file in the same directory as the script with the following content:
 ```
 OPENAI_API_KEY="your_openai_api_key_here"
 ```